Codeception/Codeception/docs/08-Cleanup.md

 ## Shared connections

 When application or it's parts are run within Codeception process, you can use your application connection in your tests.
-If you gain access to connection, all database operations can be put into one global transaction and rolled back at the end.
+If you get an access to connection, all database operations can be put into one global transaction and rolled back at the end.
 That will dramatically improve performance.
 Nothing will be written to database at the end, thus no database repopulation is actually needed.

 ### ORM modules